microsoft/NubesGen/docs/runtimes/nodejs.md

 - As Node.js applications can be packaged with Docker, you can also run them as [Docker applications with NubesGen](docker/).

-NubesGen supports creating Azure App Service instances and Azure Functions instances, depending on the type of Node.js application that you which to deploy.
+NubesGen supports creating Azure App Service instances and Azure Functions instances, depending on the type of Node.js application that you wish to deploy.

 ## Tutorial: running a Node.js application with NubesGen